sijeffrey/WirelessPIR/README.md

 - https://github.com/endysh/Wireless-PIR-sensor
 - https://youtu.be/urLSDi7SD8M

-Thanks to Andrey and Kevin for all thier help.
+Thanks to Andrey and Kevin for all their help.

 ### Transmitter Pictures